benhoff/blog/content/use-git-branches-with-setuptools.rst

 There's a couple of special things about the way this link is written that are poorly documented that is worth writing about.

-1. `git+https://github.com/jonathanslenders/python-prompt-toolkit` is a standard documented way to install git links using pip.
+1. `git+https://github.com/jonathanslenders/python-prompt-toolkit` -> This is a standard documented way to install git links using pip.
 2. The `@2.0` specifies the branch that we want to use.
 Note that this happens to be a number in this case, but can be whatever branch you need.
 I.e., `dev`
-3. The `#egg=prompt-toolkit-2.0.0` is the most important bit.
+3. The `#egg=prompt-toolkit-2.0.0` is the most important bit and worth talking about a little more.

-First all, we specify which package this dependency provides with the `#egg=prompt-toolkit` piece.
+First all, we specify which package this dependency link provides.
+We do this with the `#egg=prompt-toolkit` portion of the string.
+In this case, this dependency link provides the package `prompt-toolkit`

-The most important part of it that isn't documented anywhere is that you *must* provide a version number.
-I did this here with the `-2.0.0`.
-The string can be anything, but it must be there.
+But the most important part of this portion of a dependency link, and one that isn't documented at all, is that you *must* provide a version number.
+I've done this here with the `-2.0.0`.
+The version number you provide can be any version, but it must be there.

 So for example, if you wanted to specify a dependency on the development version of Vexbot, the dependency link could look like this: